gardener/cc-utils/doc/pipeline.rst

 instantiate the defined pipelines.
 Branch-specific pipeline definition fragments (see `inherit` attribute) are optionally applied.

-A common usage scenario may be the declaration of hotfix release jobs for release branches
+A common usage scenario may be the declaration of hotfix release jobs for release branches.

 Attributes
 ----------